SenseExpo: Spatial Exploration and Navigation via Scene Estimation from Expeditious Predictive Operators: RELATED WORK

 \subsection{Autonomous Exploration}

-Conventional strategies typically identify frontiers~\cite{yamauchi1997frontier}, whcih is the boundaries separating explored areas from uncharted regions.
-This idea uses the closest frontier as nest best goal to systematically guide incremental map expansion~\cite{yamauchi1997frontier, holz2010evaluating, dornhege2013frontier}.
-Frontier-driven exploration strategies demonstrate particular efficacy in large-scale environments, leveraging their inherent capacity to detect unmapped regions within the global mapping framework.
+Conventional strategies typically identify frontiers~\cite{yamauchi1997frontier}, which is the boundaries separating explored areas from uncharted regions.
+This idea uses the closest frontier as next best goal to systematically guide incremental map expansion~\cite{yamauchi1997frontier, holz2010evaluating, dornhege2013frontier}.
+Frontier-driven strategies are particularly effective in large-scale environments, detecting unmapped regions within the global map.
 Another category of popular methodologies include random sampling-based exploration strategies, which utilize random sampling to identify unexplored areas.
 Recent studies include a few methods based on the Rapidly-exploring Random Tree (RRT) algorithm~\cite{lavalle1998rapidly} and Rapidly-exploring Random Graph (RRG)~\cite{karaman2011sampling}.
-The algorithms construct probabilistic roadmaps (RRTs/RRGs) through systematic environment sampling, generating navigable region graphs.
-Within this configuration space, it autonomously identifies the maximum-information edge as the optimal exploration trajectory.
-For instance, Hollinger et al.~\cite{hollinger2014sampling} proposed three sampling-based motion planning algorithms to find a trajectory that maximizes an information quality metric.
-Steinbrink et al.~\cite{steinbrink2021rapidly} utilized a RRG to improve autonomous exploration with evaluation of the Next-Best View (NBV).
+These methods build probabilistic roadmaps through systematic sampling and choose the maximum-information edge as the exploration trajectory.
+For instance, Hollinger et al.~\cite{hollinger2014sampling} proposed sampling-based motion planners that maximize an information-quality metric, and Steinbrink et al.~\cite{steinbrink2021rapidly} used an RRG with Next-Best-View (NBV) evaluation.
 Moreover, hybrid methods combine both frontier-based and sampling-based planning.
 This mix uses the strength of each approach, as demonstrated in recent studies~\cite{selin2019efficient, respall2021fast}.
-Other popular methods are based on topological exploraion~\cite{choset2000sensor, acar2002sensor} and information theory~\cite{bourgault2002information, stachniss2005information} that optimizes decision sequences to maximize acquired environmental data (mutual information) through multi-step planning.
+Other methods include topological exploration~\cite{choset2000sensor, acar2002sensor} and information-theoretic approaches~\cite{bourgault2002information, stachniss2005information}, which use multi-step planning to maximize information gain.